2007 Grant Recipients

 $5,000

 Serpent Mother is a 168-foot long metal sculpture of a skeletal snake coiled around her egg.
 Propane fed fire travels the length of her spine, erupting in 41 ‘poofers’ at the top of each hand-fabricated vertebrae.
-Her articulated head reaches a height f 30-foot and her hydraulically activated jaws open and close based on participant interaction.
+Her articulated head reaches a height of 30-feet and her hydraulically activated jaws open and close based on participant interaction.
 The space she creates with her coiled form can accommodate over 1,000 people.